kanoa20/kanoa20.github.io/docs/key-questions/key-questions.md

 permalink: docs/key-questions
 ---

-# Leadership FAQs
+#Key Questions
 {: .no_toc }

-Let's take a deeper dive into some common questions you might have about me.
+Let's take a deeper dive into some key questions you might have about me.
 {: .fs-6 .fw-300 }